University Records Retention Schedules

 Records where the evidence of the business transaction has been documented as part of another more formalized record of the University which is retained in accordance with the current approved minimum retention period.
 Includes, but is not limited to:

-• Data entry input records (such as paper forms, handwritten notes, etc.) that have been documented as records within University information systems (such as databases) provided the original record/form (including any signatures) is not required as evidence or authorization of the transaction;
+• Data entry input records (such as paper forms, handwritten notes, etc.) that have been documented as records within University information systems (such as databases) provided the original record/form (including any signatures) is not required as evidence or authorization of the transaction (Note: For WSU purposes, includes faculty textbook orders);

 • Working/rough notes, voicemail messages, text messages, social media posts, etc., that have been memorialized/captured in another format such as a note-to-file, email confirming the conversation, speech-to-text translations, etc.;